L4ZZA/matchmaking/README.md

 # Matchmaking REST service

+## Preamble

 ## Instructions
 I am assuming that you already [Go](https://golang.org/) installed and wokring
  - Unzip to a subdirectory of you GOPATH environment variable.
  - Open a terminal\shell inside the _api_ folder.
  - Run `go run main.go` to start the server
- - Use culr to send HTTP requests to the server:
+ - Use curl to send HTTP requests to the server:
     - `curl localhost:9090/route` for GET requests
     - `curl localhost:9090/route -XPOST -d '{"json":"data"}'` for POST requests with a boby
     - `curl localhost:9090/route -XDELETE` for DELETE requests.